 Christians have a long history of living together in community, dedicating themselves to prayer and worship.
 The Episcopal Church has a wide range of religious orders, some traditional orders, some more contemporary communities.
 More info from the Episcopal Church's website.

-Contact Ed Keithly, deputy director of transition ministry, with questions: email@example.com.
+Contact Ed Keithly, Vocational Development Minister, with questions: firstname.lastname@example.org.